negrinho/deep_architect/docs/source/tutorials/search_space_constructs.rst

 we should clear the scope to avoid keeping the names and objects from the previous samples around.
-In most cases, the user does not have to be concerned about the scope as it can just use the default scope.
+In most cases, the user does not have to be concerned about the scope as it can just use :code:`mo.SearchSpaceFactory` to handle the global scope.

-We also recommend the reader to look into search space factory as it provides a convenient auxiliary function that directly takes care of these issues.
+The search space cannot have substitution modules in its border as effectively substitution modules disappear once the substitution is done, and therefore references to the module and its inputs and outputs become invalid.
+:code:`mo.SearchSpaceFactory` creates and connects extra identity modules (which are basic modules, as opposed to substitution modules) before (in the case of inputs) or after (in the case of outputs) for each input and output belonging to a substitution module at the border of the search space.

 Besides basic modules and substitution modules, we also use several auxiliary functions whose purpose is to arrange multiple graph fragments in different